iag-geo/geomesa-tools/aws_emr_installer/readme.md

 ## Step 2 - Install GeoMesa
 **Note:** this step is based on a Bash script.
 If you're running Windows, the simplest workaround is to alter the `copy_files_and_login.sh` to run in PuTTY.

-1. In the EMR Console - confirm the master and core servers are running :
+1. In the EMR Console - confirm the Master and Core servers are running :
-1. Edit `copy_files_and_login.sh` to set the IP address of the EMR master server and your key pair's pem file
+1. Edit `copy_files_and_login.sh` to set the IP address of the EMR Master server and your key pair's pem file
 1. Open Terminal (i.e. your Bash/Shell command line tool)
 1. Run the `copy_files_and_login.sh` script
 1. Wait 8-10 mins and check the on-screen log for success